beam-community/bamboo/README.md

 # Bamboo

-Bamboo was built with a few goals in mind

-* Easy to format recipients, so you can do `new_email(to: Repo.one(User))` and Bamboo can format the user automatically.
-* Works with Phoenix views and layouts to make rendering easy.
+Flexible and easy to use email for Elixir.

 * Adapter based so it can be used with Mandrill, SMTP, or whatever else you want.
+Comes with a Mandrill adapter out of the box.
+* Easy to format recipients.
+You can do `new_email(to: Repo.one(User))` and Bamboo can format the user automatically.
+* Works out of the box with Phoenix.
+Use views and layouts to make rendering email easy.
 * Very composable.
 Emails are just a Bamboo.Email struct and be manipulated with plain functions.
-* Make it super easy to unit test.
-No special functions needed.
+* Easy to unit test.
+Because deliver is separated from email creation, no special functions needed, just assert against fields on the email.
 * Easy to test delivery in integration tests.
 As little repeated code as possible.

 See the module docs for the most up to date information.